FeynGrav 4.0: New features of FeynGrav

 and give it any other value afterwards.
 The syntax of the command \texttt{GravitonVertex}, which returns graviton vertices, remained unaffected, but the involved expressions no longer contain the gauge fixing parameter.

 The new version of \texttt{FeynGrav} provides a command for the Faddeev-Popov vector ghost propagator:

-We implemented this command for the sake of usability.
+We implemented this command for usability.
 One could use a modified command \texttt{GhostPropagator} from \texttt{FeynCalc}, but this appears to be highly inconvenient.
-Moreover, we introduces a similar command for the higher derivative gauge fixing term.
+Moreover, we introduce a similar command for the higher derivative gauge fixing term.

-The set of Feynman rules contain a single graviton-ghost vertex, so there is no need for a multiple libraries describing such a coupling.
-The command is build in the main package and correspond to the following vertex:
+The set of Feynman rules contains a single graviton-ghost vertex, so there is no need for multiple libraries describing such a coupling.
+The command is built in the main package and corresponds to the following vertex:

-For the quadratic gravity we implemented similar changes.
-The \texttt{QuadraticGravityPropagator} command inherit its syntax from the previous versions, but not use the specified gauge fixing term with the same global gauge fixing parameter \texttt{GaugeFixingEpsilon}.
+For the quadratic gravity, we implemented similar changes.
+The \texttt{QuadraticGravityPropagator} command inherits its syntax from the previous versions, but does not use the specified gauge fixing term with the same global gauge fixing parameter \texttt{GaugeFixingEpsilon}.
 The command \texttt{QuadraticGravityPropagator} gives the corresponding vertices described in the previous publications \cite{Latosh:2022ydd,Latosh:2023zsi,Latosh:2024lhl}, but it is not free from the gauge fixing parameter.

-The higher derivative gauge fixing term requires introduction of new commands.
+The higher derivative gauge fixing term requires the introduction of new commands.
 First and foremost, we introduced four gauge fixing parameters for the gauge fixing term: $\varepsilon$, $\varepsilon_0$, $\varepsilon_1$, and $\varepsilon_2$.
 For the case of the flat background, parameters $\varepsilon_1$ and $\varepsilon_2$ enter all the expressions as a sum.
 Therefore, for the sake of simplicity, we set $\varepsilon_2=0$.
 Because of this, \texttt{FeynGrav} has three higher derivative gauge fixing parameters: \texttt{GaugeFixingEpsilonHD}, \texttt{GaugeFixingEpsilonHD0}, and \texttt{GaugeFixingEpsilonHD1} corresponding to $\varepsilon$, $\varepsilon_0$, and $\varepsilon_1$.
-In contrast to the conventional gauge fixing, we do not define these parameters at the initialisations, and they remain unspecified global constants.
+In contrast to the conventional gauge fixing, we do not define these parameters at the initialisation, and they remain unspecified global constants.
 Commands defining gravity propagator, ghost propagator, and graviton-ghost vertex are: \texttt{QuadraticGravityPropagatorHD}, \texttt{GhostVectorPropagatorHD}, and \texttt{GravitonGhostVertexHD}.
 They inherit the exact syntax as their conventional counterparts.

-Further, we introduce we commands to work with the Cheung-Remmen variables.
+Further, we introduce commands to work with the Cheung-Remmen variables.
 There are two propagators, one for the perturbative variable $\goh^{\mu\nu}$, and one for the auxiliary variable $B^\lambda_{\alpha\beta}$: